Journal Entries for Bank Reconciliation

 The items on the bank reconciliation that require a journal entry are the items noted as adjustments to books.
 These are the items that appear on the bank statement, but are not yet recorded in the company's general ledger accounts.

 Examples of items requiring a journal entry as the result of the bank reconciliation include:

-A common example of a bank reconciliation item that will require a journal entry is the bank service charge.
-The bank service charge is often shown on the last day of the bank statement.
-Since it is on the bank statement, but not yet on the company's books, you will need to credit Cash and to debit an expense such as Bank Charges or Miscellaneous Expense.
+- Bank service charges which are often shown on the last day of the bank statement.
+Since the service charge is on the bank statement, but not yet on the company's books, a journal entry is needed to credit Cash and to debit an expense such as Bank Charges or Miscellaneous Expense.

 - Check printing charges

 - Customer checks that were deposited but are now returned as NSF (not sufficient funds)

 - Corrections made by the bank for the company's errors in its deposits

 - Collections made by the bank of the company's notes receivable